zyoohv/zyoohv.github.io/_posts/2017-08-10-tensorflow-lstm-predict-sin(x).md

 }
 ```

-But upseting, the too many layers and large learning_rate make it too difficult to learn much information.
+But upseting, it's about too many layers and large learning_rate making it learning nothing.
 The prediction result is:

 ![](/image/base1.png)

-So we change the parameters above, than base model's parameters are:
+So we change the parameters above, so base model's parameters are:

 ```python
 config = {